picotech/picosdk-python-wrappers/README.md

 ## Python interface

 We are in the process of adding Pythonic wrappers around the C functions.
-If we haven't got to your feature/device yet, let us know that you're waiting in an [Issue](https://github.com/picotech/picosdk-python-wrappers/issues) (good) or a [Pull Request](https://github.com/picotech/picosdk-python-wrappers/pulls) (better!)
+If we haven't got to your feature yet or your device is listed as one of the [unsupported models](https://github.com/picotech/picosdk-python-wrappers#unsupported-models), let us know that you're waiting in an [Issue](https://github.com/picotech/picosdk-python-wrappers/issues) (good) or a [Pull Request](https://github.com/picotech/picosdk-python-wrappers/pulls) (better!)